 However, it is still a good idea to wash your rice before you cook it.
 Rinsing washes off loose starch, making the rice less sticky.
 I don’t always do it, but it is a good idea to lose some of that starch and any dust still resident on the grains.

 Whether you soak rice depends on time and tradition.
-I don’t.
+I don’t always do it, but it does give a better result.
 The reasons for soaking rice are to shorten the cooking time (although the soaking takes longer than the cooking) and to allow for maximum expansion of long-grain rice, particularly Basmati.
-If you want to soak, then 30 minutes is normal.
+If you want to soak, then 30 minutes is normal, but you can leave it for much longer if that is more convenient for you.

 [Update: see a subsequent post on Steamy, Buttery Rice that does require soaking for 30 minutes.]